AgoraIO-Community/convoai-from-gpt/docs/Guide.md

 ## 1. Introduction & Motivation

 Curious how to bring real-time voice and conversational AI together?

-This guide walks you through every step—highlighting not just what works, but lessons learned from failed attempts, architectural design, debugging, and best practices along the way.
+This guide walks you through the steps — highlighting approaches and lessons learned, architectural design, debugging, and best practices along the way.

+I approached it by trying to one-shot it in ChatGPT, have it not work, but generate a nice scaffolding for reference.

+From the generated reference I was easily able to reference the portions of the Agora stack that I needed to understand.
+I then proceeded to fix and/or correctly implement each of the relevant Agora components, and finally combine the results into a nicely working demo covering my use case.

 ---

 ## 2. Prerequisites

+To successfully implement video calling with Agora, you must have the following:

 - **Accounts:** Agora, OpenAI.
 - **Tech:** Node.js, npm, Git, Vercel (optional).
 - **Skills:** Familiarity with React/Next.js.

 ---